Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 If you press Ctrl or Command, the SModeSrcEdr launches an in intent dispatcher mode for things such as setting font sizes.

+In addition to designing the interaction part of a mode of operation the app designer also has to create representations for they data they intend to process.
+They need to attach these data structures to the mode of operation they are designing.
+SModeSrcEdr, for example, creates several data structures to represent and process modal source code files.
+These data structures are used by the intent handlers of SModeSrcEdr to display the relevant data.
+SModeSrcEdr contains pointers to these data structures.